Home » Recipes » Desserts » Cakes

 Then fold in Cool Whip or whipped topping.
 This makes a lighter, creamier, mousse like consistency.
 The mixture will still not look very smooth, but it tastes so delicious!

-Sample a bite and make your decision based on taste more than looks.
-To make the icing look prettier we add chocolate sprinkles on top of the cake.
+To make the icing look prettier sometimes we add chocolate sprinkles on top of the cake.

-• Remove cake from oven and cover with foil
+• Remove cake from oven and cover with foil to hold in moisture while cooling.

-• Sour cream helps amplify the moist texture in every bite
+• Sour cream helps amplify the moist texture in every bite.

 • Hot fudge sauce will likely have to be heated to pour over the poke cake – follow directions on the jar and watch closely during the heating process